- Colorado Shines Quality Rating and Improvement System

 - Facilitating professional development for infant toddler professionals, particularly those who are teaching or coaching infant toddler teachers

 One key element of the EQ Initiative is offering the Expanding Quality in Infant Toddler Care (EQIT) training course to providers.
 View the list of contacts to find a course in your community.
+Learn more about EQIT courses and how to register here.

 - Healthy Child Care Colorado